Notting Hill Carnival 2026 Guide: When, Where And How To Do London's Caribbean Festival

 • If you're coming by bus, be aware that roads around the carnival area will be pedestrianised, meaning that buses are rerouted and may terminate early.

-• Whatever route you're taking to carnival, expect it to be a bit of a party in its own right.
-Drinking alcohol is illegal on public transport, but this isn't particularly enforced when Carnival enters the equation.
-Though you didn't hear that from us.
+• Whatever route you're taking to Carnival, expect it to be a bit of a party in its own right.
+Just bear in mind that drinking alcohol is illegal on public transport.

-The event begins on Saturday evening with the UK National Panorama Steel Band Competition, a family-friendly event in Emslie Horniman Pleasance Park, near Trellick Tower.
+Notting Hill Carnival begins on Saturday evening with the UK National Panorama Steel Band Competition, a family-friendly event in Emslie Horniman's Pleasance Park, near Trellick Tower.
 You'll need a ticket for this one (available soon).
-This event kicks off Carnival every year — it's the most respected annual steel pan event outside the Caribbean, with six bands each playing a 10-minute piece from memory, no sheet music allowed.
+This event kicks off Carnival every year — it's the most respected annual steel pan event outside the Caribbean, with five bands each playing a 10-minute piece from memory, no sheet music allowed.
 Expect live music and an all-round Caribbean atmosphere.

 Sunday is family day at Carnival, so it's calmer than Monday — but it still gets very busy.
-The terrifyingly early J'Ouvert ('opening of the day') Carnival in Ladbroke Grove usually begins around sunrise at 6am (yes, that's 6am), with steel bands and African drummers parading through the streets, but sadly that part of the event has been cancelled this year.
+The terrifyingly early J'Ouvert ('opening of the day') Carnival in Ladbroke Grove begins around sunrise at 6am (yes, that's 6am), with steel bands and African drummers parading through the streets.

-So for 2024, the official Carnival opening ceremony takes place at 10am, and children's parade begins at 10.30am, with younger performers dancing through the streets in costumes.
+Then, the official 2026 Carnival opening ceremony takes place at 10am, followed by the children's parade, with younger performers dancing through the streets in costumes.
 There's also the 'Dutty' ('dirty') or 'Fun Mas' parade, when brightly coloured paints and powder are thrown at spectators — accompanied by music, naturally.

-Then from 12pm, the sound systems which Notting Hill Carnival is known for take over the streets, with live stages at Emslie Horniman's Pleasance Park and Powis Square, going on until 7pm.
+Then from 12pm, the sound systems Notting Hill Carnival is famous for take over the streets, with live stages at Emslie Horniman's Pleasance Park and Powis Square, going on until 7pm.

 Bank holiday Monday is the big one.
-Bands in spectacular costumes wander through the streets in the main parade, which begins at midday.
-The entertainment on the multiple stages continues from yesterday, and around 40 sound systems pump out huge tunes all around the area.
-It's loud, it's proud, and it's mayhem, in the best possible way.
+Bands in spectacular costumes wander through the streets in the main parade, which begins at 10.30am.
+The entertainment on the multiple stages continues from yesterday, and around 40 sound systems pump out huge tunes all around the area from midday.
+It's loud, it's proud, it's mayhem.
+In the best possible way.

-Costumes are very much encouraged at Notting Hill Carnival 2024.
+Costumes are encouraged at Notting Hill Carnival.
 Image: Shutterstock

 As mentioned above, Sunday is family day at Notting Hill Carnival, so if you've got children in tow, this is the day to go.
 That said, it still gets VERY busy, so keep them close at all times.
 We'd recommend packing snacks, as the food and drink queues can be long — as can toilet queues.
 Why not get them dressed up to get them in the spirit?
 Glitter (preferably biodegradable), sequins and feathers are all Notting Hill Carnival staples, the more the better — and the bright colours might help you keep track of them a bit easier.

 Toilets are dotted about in the form of porta-toilets but the queues are loooong.
-Something to think about before you have that third drink.
-The rush for toilets usually leads to some enterprising locals charging for entrance to their home, taking advantage of those who've had one too many cans of Red Stripe.
-It's also worth carrying your own tissue/hand wash options with you.
-This map shows you the locations of toilets.
+Something to think about before you have that third can of Red Stripe.
+The rush for toilets usually leads to some enterprising locals charging for entrance to their home, taking advantage of those caught short.
+It's also worth carrying your own tissue/hand wash with you.
+This map shows you the locations of toilets in previous years, and it'll probably be a similar layout this year.

-There are plenty of food stalls, especially Caribbean cuisine, at Notting Hill Carnival 2024.
+There are plenty of food stalls, especially Caribbean cuisine, at Notting Hill Carnival.
 Image: Shutterstock

-How do I dodge the crowds at Notting Hill Carnival?
+How do I dodge the crowds at Notting Hill Carnival 2026?

 You're joking, right?
 This is Europe's biggest street festival with two million people attending every year — dodging the crowds isn't an option.
 If you need to bring a bag, make it a small one (the crowds and noise are a pickpocket's paradise).